Limit Order Books: Challenges of Studying LOBs

+As we discuss in Section \ref{stylizedfacts}, several time series related to LOBs have been reported to exhibit \emph{long memory}.
+Intuitively, a time series has long memory if values from the present are correlated with values in the distant future.
+The study of long-memory processes involves considerable challenges, and caution is needed when applying standard statistical techniques to data with long memory \citep{Beran:1994statistics}.
+For example, the effective sample size of a long memory process is significantly smaller than the number of data points, so statistical estimators often converge at an extremely slow rate \citep{Farmer:2003}.
+Furthermore, the correlation structure can cause such estimators to converge to arbitrary values \citep{Beran:1994statistics}.

-Throughout this section, we denote by $\boldsymbol{X}$ a second-order stationary time series $\boldsymbol{X}=X(t_1), X(t_2), \ldots, X(t_k)$,\footnote{A time series is second-order stationary if its first and second moments are finite and do not vary with time.
-For a discussion of issues regarding stationarity in financial time series, see \textcite{Taylor:2008modelling}.} and define autocorrelation as follows:
+In this section, we discuss several practical challenges of estimating long memory.
+We denote by $\boldsymbol{X}$ a real-valued, second-order stationary\footnote{A time series is \emph{second-order stationary} if its first and second moments are finite and do not vary with time.
+For a discussion of issues regarding stationarity in financial time series, see \citet{Taylor:2008modelling}.} time series of length $k$, $\boldsymbol{X}=X(t_1), X(t_2), \ldots, X(t_k)$.

+One way to define long memory is via the asymptotic behaviour of the \emph{autocorrelation function.}